 There is one moment in the Resident Evil 2 remake that typifies the power of Mr. X’s force.
 Those that played the demo will know that there’s a weapon locker room that is filled with goodies, reinforcing a “safe” atmosphere.
 I ran into this room before to dodge some other monsters and they couldn’t enter, so naturally, I did the same to avoid an approaching Mr. X. There is a grate set high in the door so you can peer out into the hallway, and as I aimed my gun in a show of faux-strength towards that grate, I saw him stride by.
 The floors rattled as he let me believe that he’d moved by – suddenly, silence.
 One stride brought his shadow back and he was coming through the door.

-His balance is utterly marvelous to ponder.
-He’s never so overbearing that there is absolutely no escape.
+His balance is utterly marvelous to ponder, yet he’s never so overbearing that there is absolutely no escape.
 On the surface, he’s just a strong dude with a snappy coat, but the psychological magic trick that transforms him into the walking pale strider fires on every conceivable cylinder here.
 There was even a moment when he was semi-frozen in a standing animation, and even in a completely helpless pose, I was a bundle of nerves as I slunk away.